radema/pact-ai/docs/WHITE_PAPER.md

-# PACT-AI Whitepaper
+# GEAS-AI Whitepaper

 Protocol for Agent Control & Trust

 ## Executive Summary

-PACT-AI is a repository-native governance protocol designed for Software Engineering 3.0 (SE 3.0).
+GEAS-AI is a repository-native governance protocol designed for Software Engineering 3.0 (SE 3.0).
 As development shifts from human-authored code to AI-generated implementation, the critical bottleneck moves from "Writing Speed" to "Trust & Verification."

-PACT goal is to implement a strict AI-DLC (AI Development Life Cycle) by enforcing a "Filesystem Sovereignty" model.
+GEAS goal is to implement a strict AI-DLC (AI Development Life Cycle) by enforcing a "Filesystem Sovereignty" model.
 It prevents "Agent Drift"—where AI diverts from the original intent—by requiring cryptographic seals on specifications before any implementation occurs.

 ## The Role Architecture

-Aligning with modern Agentic patterns, PACT defines a default team of five specialized agents to ensure separation of concerns:
+Aligning with modern Agentic patterns, GEAS defines a default team of five specialized agents to ensure separation of concerns:

 * The Spec Writer (Requirement Engineering): Translates ambiguity into rigid Gherkin-style intent.